ibm-cloud-docs/cloud-for-education/faq.md

 ## What happens after I create my service instance?
 {: #faq-create-instance}
 {: faq}
 After you create your service instance order for IBM Cloud For Education, your service instance should be shown on the Resource List and the status of your service instance is "Provision in progress".
-It means that your have submitted successfully your order and our backend engineer needs to review your order and we might need to reach out to you with some detail questions on your VM envrionment configuration so we can setup the VM image correctly.
+It means that your have submitted successfully your order and our backend engineer needs to review your order and we might need to reach out to you with some detail questions on your VM environment configuration so we can setup the VM image correctly.
 Following is the sample questions we'll need your input:

 - The name of your institution
 - How many potential users will use Applications Lab?
 (E.g. the size of your institution)